stalniy/casl/docs-src/src/content/pages/guide/intro/en.md

 ability.can('read', article);
 ```

-As you see, you can do checks on subject the same way you do it on subject's type!
-But what does `article` variable hold inside?
-How does CASL know what subject type has this variable?
+As you see, you can do checks on the subject the same way you do it on the subject's type!
+But what does the `article` variable hold inside?
+How does CASL know the subject type of the object referenced by this variable?

-Do you remember, that a subject and its type belongs to each other the same way as an object instance and it's class?
-CASL remembers this as well, and retrieves `article.constructor.name` as its subject type.
+Do you remember that a subject and its type belong to each other in the same way as an object instance and its class?
+CASL remembers this as well and retrieves `article.constructor.name` as its subject type.

 > Classes are natural in backend but not always makes sense in frontend development.
 CASL supports other ways to detect subject type, see [Subject type detection](../subject-type-detection) for details.